-Due to a visa mishap which required me to get new papers sent to me from Australia and the UK and to deal with an awful lot of red tape, my early September, two day visa run to Buenos Aires turned into a 28 day stay in the city – with two days worth of clothes!
+Due to a visa mishap, a two day visa run to Buenos Aires from Salvador turned into a 28 day stay in the city – with two days worth of clothes!
 While unexpected, I still had a blast and I’m grateful for the time I got to spend in Argentina’s capital, and the opportunity to get intimately acquainted.
 By the end, apart from my terrible Spanish, I was starting to feel like a local.

-One of the most obvious places I could see the falling peso was every time I used a cash machine.
+One of the most obvious places I could see the falling value of the peso was every time I used a cash machine.
 The charge for withdrawing money was just a little bit more every time.
 Also, I was limited to withdrawing 300 pesos at a time.
-This was particularly frustrating as for my visa I needed to pay a pretty hefty fee in cash.
-I tried to go into the bank and get this, but they said I couldn’t with my international card, which meant withdrawing it in lots of 300 peso lots, paying the fee every time.
+This was particularly frustrating as for my visa applications I needed to pay a pretty hefty fee in cash.
+I tried to go into a HSBC bank and make a big withdrawal, but they said I couldn’t with my international card.
+This means that I had to withdraw it in lots of 300 pesos, paying the fee every time.
 Not fun.

-While Argentinians speak Spanish, which I generally understand thanks for my good grasp of Portuguese, I found people in Buenos Aires quite difficult to understand because they spoke Spanish like they were Italians, with the same intonations and flair.
-Fortunately I found that as long as I spoke slowly most people could understand my Portuguese, and, at least at all the touristy sites, I found that people spoke good English, so I had lots of options for communicating.
+While Argentinians speak Spanis – which I generally understand thanks to my good grasp of Portuguese – I found people in Buenos Aires quite difficult to understand.
+I think it is because they spoke Spanish like they were Italians, with the same intonations and flair.
+Fortunately I found that as long as I spoke slowly, most people could understand my Portuguese, and, at least at all the touristy sites, I found that people spoke good English.

 The other food that Argentina is known for is the Empanada, which always made a great afternoon snack.
 Most days for lunch I would head to one of the many food by weight restaurants in the city centre so I could get a little bit of salad in amongst all the meat!